Get

 6. Stress Reduction

-Anxiety and stress are two other reasons that your kitten may be constipated.
+Anxiety and stress are two other reasons that your kitten is not pooping.
 If you have recently moved to a new home, you have several pets under the same roof, a new family member has appeared, etc., your kitten may be constipated because the environmental conditions or changes to their daily routine are causing them stress.

 If stress is the reason for your kitten’s constipation, you can use pheromone diffusers to help them calm down.
 If these do not work, talk to your veterinarian about other remedies against anxiety and stress.